Nash-Bargaining-Based Models for Matching Markets: One-Sided and Two-Sided; Fisher and Arrow-Debreu: Introduction

-Recently \cite{VY-HZ} gave the first comprehensive study of the computational complexity of HZ.
+Recently \cite{VY-HZ} undertook the first comprehensive study of the computational complexity of HZ.
 They gave an example which has only irrational equilibria; as a consequence, this problem is not in PPAD.
-They showed membership of the exact equilibrium computation problem in FIXP and approximate equilibrium in PPAD.
-They also gave a combinatorial, strongly polynomial time algorithm for computing an equilibrium for the case of dichotomous utilities, i.e., 0/1 utilities, and they extended this result to the case of bivalued utilities, i.e., each agent's utility for individual goods comes from a set of cardinality two, though the sets may be different for different agents.

-Next, \cite{HZ-hardness} showed PPAD-hardness even for the case that utilities of agents come from a four-valued set; the trivalued case is open.
+They showed that membership of the exact equilibrium computation problem is in the class FIXP and approximate equilibrium is in the class PPAD.
+They also gave a combinatorial, strongly polynomial time algorithm for computing an equilibrium for the case of dichotomous utilities, and they extended this result to the case of bi-valued utilities, i.e., each agent's utility for individual goods comes from a set of cardinality two, though the sets may be different for different agents.
+Next, \cite{HZ-hardness} showed PPAD-hardness of approximate HZ equilibrium even if utilities of agents come from a four-valued set; the tri-valued case is open.

-The success of our implementations, using available solvers, naturally raises the question of finding efficient combinatorial algorithms for our proposed market models.
-The subsequent paper \cite{Nash-Combinatorial} has given such algorithms, based on the techniques of multiplicative weights update (MWU) and conditional gradient descent (CGD), for several of our one-sided and two-sided models.
-They also defined and developed algorithms for the non-bipartite matching market model which has applications to the roommate problem.
+The success of our implementations, using available solvers, naturally raises the question of finding efficient combinatorial algorithms with low running times for our proposed market models. \cite{Nash-Combinatorial} has given such algorithms, based on the techniques of multiplicative weights update (MWU) and conditional gradient descent (CGD), for several of our one-sided and two-sided models.
+They also defined and developed algorithms for the non-bipartite matching market model; this has applications to the roommate problem.
 Lastly, they gave the connection between HZ and the Nash-bargaining-based models stated in Section \ref{sec.connection}.

 The extension of one-sided matching markets to the setting in which agents have initial endowments of goods, called the Arrow-Debreu setting, has several natural applications beyond the original Fisher setting, e.g., allocating students to rooms in a dorm for the next academic year, assuming their current room is their initial endowment.
-The issue of obtaining such an extension of the HZ scheme, was studied by Hylland and Zeckhauser.
-However, this culminated in an example which inherently does not admit an equilibrium \cite{hylland}.
+The issue of obtaining such an extension of the HZ scheme was studied by Hylland and Zeckhauser.
+However, this culminated in an example which inherently does not admit an equilibrium \citep{hylland}.